 The results are presented in Table 2.
-Our numerical examples demonstrate that Farebrother's (1984) and Imhof's (1961) methods differ very little, using both the absolute or relative errors.
-When the probabilities are compared with the exact values, the relative errors of the Liu-Tang-Zhang four-order moment chi-square approximation are more important than those presented in Liu, Tang and Zhang (2009).
-More importantly, the numerical examples in Liu, Tang and Zhang (2009) seem not representative of all situations of interest in practical applications, since the probabilities obtained from the Liu-Tang-Zhang method may be relatively far from the exact probabilities.
+Our numerical examples demonstrate that Farebrother's (1984) algorithm and Imhof's (1961) method differ very little, using both the absolute and relative errors.
+The absolute and relative errors of Liu-Tang-Zhang's four-moment non-central chi-square approximation were more important than those presented in Liu et al. (2009), when the probabilities were compared with the exact values of Farebrother's (1984) algorithm.
+More importantly, the numerical examples in Liu et al. (2009) seem not representative of all situations of interest in practical applications, since the probabilities obtained from the Liu-Tang-Zhang method may be relatively far from the exact probabilities.

 We now discuss the results presented in Table 2 in more details.
-We first study \mathcal{Q}1 .
-The difference with the first example of Liu, Tang and Zhang (2009) is related to more important weights in the quadratic forms for the non-central chi-square variables with small non-centrality parameters.
-It may be noted that the absolute errors are larger than those displayed in Liu, Tang and Zhang (2009).
-For example, in their numerical example, when the true probability was 3.1% they obtained an absolute error of 3×10^{-5} , while in our example the absolute error is larger by a factor 10 when the true probability is around 5%.
-We did a similar experiment with Q_2 , where the non-central chi-square variable with a small weight was associated with a large non-centrality parameter, and the other non-central chisquare variable offered a larger weight but a smaller non-centrality parameter.
-In that case, the Liu-Tang-Zhang four-order moment chi-square approximation gave large errors, as large as 7% when the true probability was about 5%.
-The quadratic form Q_3 is similar to Q_2 but it offers more extreme differences between the weights are the non-centrality parameters; again, the Liu-Tang-Zhang approximation performed poorly.
-The quadratic form \mathcal{Q}4 also suggests that the moment-based approximation can be relatively unsatisfactory.
-Under Q_5 , the non-centrality parameters were 1.0 and 7.0, and the relative error in the upper tail of the distribution is about 1.2%, when the true probability is approximately 3.6%.
-The quadratic form \mathcal{Q}6 is similar to \mathcal{Q}5 , with the differences that the first non-centrality parameter is divided by 10, and the second non-centrality parameter is increased from 7.0 to 10.0.
+We first study $Q_1$ .
+The difference with the first example of Liu et al. (2009) is related to more important weights in the quadratic forms for the non-central chi-square variables with small non-centrality parameters.
+It may be noted that the absolute errors are larger than those displayed in Liu et al. (2009).
+For example, in their numerical example, when the true probability was 3.1% they obtained an absolute error of $3 \times 10^{-5}$ , while in our example the absolute error is larger by a factor 10 when the true probability is around 5%.
+We did a similar experiment with $Q_2$ , where the non-central chi-square variable with a small weight was associated with a large non-centrality parameter, and the other non-central chi-square variable offered a larger weight but a smaller non-centrality parameter.
+In that case, Liu-Tang-Zhang's four-moment non-central chi-square approximation gave large relative errors, as large as 7% when the true probability was about 5%.
+The quadratic form $Q_3$ is similar to $Q_2$ but it offers more extreme differences between the weights and the non-centrality parameters; again, the Liu-Tang-Zhang approximation performed poorly.
+The quadratic form $Q_4$ also suggests that the moment-based approximation can be relatively unsatisfactory.
+Under $Q_5$ , the non-centrality parameters were 1.0 and 7.0, and the relative error in the upper tail of the distribution was about 1.2%, when the true probability was approximately 3.6%.
+The quadratic form $Q_6$ is similar to $Q_5$ , with the differences that the first non-centrality parameter is divided by 10, and the second non-centrality parameter is increased from 7.0 to 10.0.
 In that case, the relative error in the upper tail of the distribution was about 8.6% when the true probability was 4.7%, about 2.6% when the true probability was 1.6%, and 6.8% when the true probability was 0.6%.
 Note that Imhof's (1961) method and Farebrother's (1984) algorithm displayed some differences using the relative error criterion when the true probability was very small.
-However, the absolute error was 10^{-6} and was considerably smaller than the one of the Liu-Tang-Zhang approximation.
-The quadratic forms Q_7 and Q_8 also suggested that the moment-based approximation can be unsatisfactory in the upper tail of the distribution, while the exact methods were generally in close agreement.
+However, the absolute error was $10^{-6}$ and was considerably smaller than the one of the Liu-Tang-Zhang approximation.
+The quadratic forms $Q_7$ and $Q_8$ also suggested that the moment-based approximation can be unsatisfactory in the upper tail of the distribution, while the two exact methods investigated were generally in close agreement.

-3. CONCLUSION
+3. Conclusion